Mikequint94/misc-practice/AuroraSolar/README.md

 ## Future Directions

-If I had more time with this application I would of course style the page better.
+If I had more time with this application I would better style the page.
 I would also add more data analysis logic such as being able to calculate the average value of multiple data points.